micmejia/bible-dump/NKJV/Luke/Luke 6.md

 And if you lend _to those_ from whom you hope to receive back, what credit is that to you?
 For even sinners lend to sinners to receive as much back.

 ###### 35
-But love your enemies, do good, and lend, [^h]hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.
+But love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.
 For He is kind to the unthankful and evil.

 ###### 36
 Therefore be merciful, just as your Father also is merciful. ## Do Not Judge